Breakthrough/bcastell.com/content/posts/scene-detection-tutorial-part-1.md

 <img src="/img/tutorials/scenedetect/fadetypes.png" alt="Types of Scene Changes"/>
 </center></div>

 The output of PySceneDetect will be a text-file containing the timestamps of each event (either a fade-from or fade-to black).
-The idea is that these timecodes can then be used to split the source video into individual scenes with another program (mkvmerge, VideoDub, etc…).
+The idea is that these timecodes can then be used to split the source video into individual scenes with another program (mkvmerge, VideoDub, etc...).
 In this part of the tutorial, we will print the time and frame number for each fade event to the console.

 --------

 ### Decoding Video Frames

-Let’s begin by creating a [VideoCapture object](http://docs.opencv.org/modules/highgui/doc/reading_and_writing_images_and_video.html#videocapture), which can be used to open either a camera stream or a video file, and retrieve individual frames.
-Let’s assume the name of the video is passed as the first argument to the script, and do some simple error checking and cleanup just to be safe:
+Let's begin by creating a [VideoCapture object](http://docs.opencv.org/modules/highgui/doc/reading_and_writing_images_and_video.html#videocapture), which can be used to open either a camera stream or a video file, and retrieve individual frames.
+Let's assume the name of the video is passed as the first argument to the script, and do some simple error checking and cleanup just to be safe:

 {{< highlight python >}}